 The authors therefore found it hard to come to an agreed conclusion and there was a 4 year delay between publication of the country results and of the overall study results.
 One group reportedly thought that the Interphone study overall had found indications of a positive link between mobile phone use and brain tumours, especially when the results of the 10+ year exposure group were analysed separately.
-Another group thought that the apparent excess of brain tumour was an artifact of the study design and methodology.
+Another group thought that they had found no indication of a risk and that the apparent excess of brain tumour was an artifact of the study design and methodology.
 A third group could agree to neither position.